googleapis/google-cloud-python/README.rst

         print entry.payload

-See the ``gcloud-python`` API `logging documentation`_ to learn how to connect to Cloud logging using this Client Library.
+See the ``gcloud-python`` API `logging documentation`_ to learn how to connect to Stackdriver Logging using this Client Library.

 .. _logging documentation: https://googlecloudplatform.github.io/gcloud-python/stable/logging-usage.html